Donders-Institute/rdm-wiki/docs/2_Background/2_Tools.rst

 :bdg-dark:`Data Transfer Tools` are computer programs which support moving data from :bdg-info:`Storage Facility` to :bdg-info:`Storage Facility`.

 You may be wondering, *Why can't I just use a removable thumb drive or just email them to myself?*
-Using either of these approaches puts you at risk of losing or misplacing data, breaches data security, and introducing malware into our systems.
+Using either of these approaches increases the likelihood of losing or misplacing data, breaches data security, and risks introducing malware into our systems.
 Besides, these tools are much more efficient when moving large amounts of data from place to place.
-Therefore, these :bdg-dark:`Data Transfer Tools` are necessary for data security and are beneficial for security.
+Therefore, these :bdg-dark:`Data Transfer Tools` are necessary for data security and are beneficial for user efficiency.

 Supported Tools
 ======